aibex-group/aibex-group.github.io/content/theses/peer-semantic-wi.md

 ## Methodology
 1. **Literature Review** – Examine current approaches in writer identification, style extraction, and semantic feature modeling
-2. **Implementation** – Develop a pipeline combining Handwritten Text Recognition (HTR) with semantic analysis for writer identification
+2. **Implementation** – Implementation of semantic analysis/writing style extraction for writer identification
-3. **Evaluation** – Benchmark the pipeline on the DODIS dataset, with optional comparison to IAM and CVL datasets
+3. **Evaluation** – Benchmark the pipeline on the DODIS dataset, with optional comparison to other datasets in related work
 4. **Reporting** – Produce the final thesis, presentation, and optional publication

 ## Skills Required
 - Proficiency in Python programming
 - Experience with deep learning frameworks (preferably PyTorch)
-- Interest in historical document analysis, handwriting recognition, and natural language processing (NLP)
+- Interest in historical document analysis and natural language processing

 Created: 01.09.2025